twolfson/google-music-electron/README.md

 Desktop app for [Google Music][] on top of [Electron][]

+**Features:**

+- Google Music as a standalone application
+- Tray for quick play/pause/quit and tooltip with information
+- Media key shortcuts

 This was written as a successsor to [google-music-webkit][].
 When upgrading between versions of [nw.js][], there were regressions with taskbar and shortcut bindings.
 We are hoping there are less scenarios like that with [Electron][].

 [Google Music]: https://play.google.com/music/listen